dbajet/correlation/README.md

 In addition of the correlation matrix, the result contains the data retrieved.

+_While the logic is mostly tested, the coverage provided when running the tests is just indicative that no runtime errors would occur._

 ## Running the application with Docker

 This is the preferred way as this limits the portability issues.